ainara-garzo/devopslab-case2-agm/README.md

 Caso práctico 2

 Virtual machine deploy using Terraform in './terraform'.
 'credentials.tf' file is needed where the following features must be defined for to deploy the machines in Azure:
- -subscription_id
+ - subscription_id
- -client_id
+ - client_id
- -client_secret
+ - client_secret
- -tenant_id
+ - tenant_id

  It can be also deployed using the Ansible Playbook 'deploy-terraform.yaml'